 |A way to the Tomb of Ancients, a place of damnation, of horrors animated by the vilest necromancy.|

-Stairs to the Tomb are found on floor 2 or 3 of the Crypt.
+Stairs to the Tomb are found on the last floor of the Crypt.
 It's only 3 levels deep, but don't let that lull you into a false sense of security: it's one of the most dangerous branches in the game, even for powerful characters.
-You'll meet a wide variety of mummies, which if not carefully dealt with can decimate you with torment and crippling death curses.
+You'll meet a wide variety of mummies, which if not carefully dealt with can destroy you with torment and crippling death curses.
 There is also a greater density of traps here than you'll find anywhere else.

 While it's not as deathly quiet as the Crypt, the Tomb has very little in the way of ambient noise.
 As a result, every sound (be it from casting a spell, hitting something with a weapon, or attracting the attention of a flying skull) will carry farther than you're used to.
 Be extra careful if you wish to avoid attracting attention.

 Unlike other areas of the game, the layout of the Tomb is mostly fixed, with only a few variations possible.
 Monster composition and placement is also extremely predictable, with a few very rare exceptions.
 You'll encounter the following, in order of difficulty: